Digital-Business-Council/Digital-Capability-Publisher/docs/appendixausecases.md

 ### Pre-conditions

- 1.The Access Point endpoint address and transport Profile for each of the Participant’s supported business processes is known to the party adding the capability record.
+ 1. The Access Point endpoint address and transport Profile for each of the Participant’s supported business processes is known to the party adding the capability record.

  2. A participant cannot have an existing capability in any Digital Capability Publisher.

 ### Post-conditions